Benzene, Silica and Other Chemicals

 - Lewis v.
 21st Century Fox Film Corporation – Summary judgment granted in favor of a supplier of crystalline silica dust products based on lack of causation.
 The plaintiff claimed lung injury as a result of inhalation of the product used to create dust effects in a Planet of the Apes battle scene while working on the movie set.

 - Lee v.
 ITW Food Equipment Group LLC – Summary judgment granted in favor of a refrigeration equipment maintenance company based on no duty of care.
 Multiple plaintiffs claimed personal injuries as a result of prolonged exposure to carbon monoxide in the workplace.

 - Johnson v.
-American Standard, Inc. – The California Supreme Court affirmed summary judgment granted for defendants, establishing the sophisticated user defense which exempts manufacturers/suppliers from warning “sophisticated users” in negligence and strict product liability actions.
-Plaintiff was an HVAC technician who serviced commercial A/C systems at a number of financial institutional branches in Southern California.
+American Standard, Inc. – The California Supreme Court affirmed summary judgment granted in Los Angeles Superior Court for defendants, establishing the sophisticated user defense, which exempts manufacturers/suppliers from having to warn “sophisticated users” in negligence and strict product liability actions.
+Plaintiff was a HVAC technician who serviced commercial A/C systems at a number of financial institutional branches in Southern California.

 - Maxton v.
 Precision Specialty Metals, Inc., et al. – Demurrer granted without leave to amend based on the application of the Component Parts Doctrine to a manufacturer of metals that were incorporated into products manufactured by the plaintiff’s employer.
 The ruling was ultimately upheld on appeal.

 - Proctor v.
 Ventura Gateway, LLC, et al. – Summary judgment granted in favor of the owner of a large commercial retail center.
 Multi-plaintiff claims were based on alleged toxic exposure to raw sewage and hydrogen sulfide.